-The FTA Title VI Circular 4702.1B, Chapter IV requires that transit providers that operate 50 or more fixed route vehicles in peak service and located in an urbanized area (UZA) of 200,000 or more in population conduct a Title VI equity analysis whenever planning a major service change.
-The City of Tucson Resolution 23077 adopted September 4, 2019, for the Title VI Program, also includes the City's Policy and Procedure for Fare Changes and Major Service Changes on Public Transportation (Appendix A).
-This policy and procedure states the requirement for an equity analysis when planning major services changes and consideration of the adverse effects that may occur.
-These effects are defined as disparate impact (e.g., non-discrimination of race, color, or national origin) and disproportionate burden (e.g., low-income) policies.
+The FTA Title VI Circular 4702.1B, Chapter IV requires that, "transit providers that operate 50 or more fixed route vehicles in peak service and located in an urbanized area (UZA) of 200,000 or more in population" conduct a Title VI equity analysis whenever planning a major service change.
+The City of Tucson Resolution 23077 adopted September 4, 2019, for the Title VI Program also includes the City's Policy and Procedure for Fare Changes and Major Service Changes on Public Transportation (Appendix A).
+This policy and procedure state the requirement for an equity analysis when planning major services changes and consider adverse effects that may occur, defining the Disparate Impact (i.e. non-discrimination of race, color, or national origin) and Disproportionate Burden (i.e. low-income) policies.